abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 The category of small categories
 ===

 Ha, I got you this time (or at least I *hope* I did) - you probably thought that I won't introduce another category in this chapter, but this is exactly what I am going to do now.
-And (surprise again) the new category won't be the category of functors (don't worry, we will introduce that in the next chapter.)
+And (surprise again) the new category won't be the category of functors (don't worry, we will introduce that in the next chapter).
 Instead, we will examine the category of (small) categories, that has all the categories that we saw so far as objects and functors as its morphisms, like $Set$ - the category of sets, $Mon$, the category of monoids, $Ord$, the category of orders etc.

 ![The category of categories](../06_functors/category_of_categories.svg)